Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.core/Documentation~/render-graph-system.md

 # The render graph system

 The render graph system sits on top of Unity's Scriptable Render Pipeline (SRP).
 It allows you to author a custom SRP in a maintainable and modular way.
-Unity's High Definition Render Pipeline (HDRP) uses the render graph system.
+Both Unity's High Definition Render Pipeline (HDRP) and Unity's Universal Render Pipeline (URP) use the render graph system.

 You use the [RenderGraph](../api/UnityEngine.Rendering.RenderGraphModule.RenderGraph.html) API to create a render graph.
 A render graph is a high-level representation of the custom SRP's render passes, which explicitly states how the render passes use resources.